anderspippi/smelly/docs/overview.rst

   primary clipboard).
 * You can right click while holding :kbd:`Ctrl+Shift` to open the output of the clicked on command in a pager (requires :ref:`shell_integration`)
-* You can select text with kitty even when a terminal program has grabbed the mouse by holding down the :kbd:`Shift` key
+* You can select text with smelly even when a terminal program has grabbed the mouse by holding down the :kbd:`Shift` key

-All these actions can be customized in :file:`kitty.conf` as described :ref:`here <conf-kitty-mouse.mousemap>`.
+All these actions can be customized in :file:`smelly.conf` as described :ref:`here <conf-smelly-mouse.mousemap>`.

-You can also customize what happens when clicking on :term:`hyperlinks` in kitty, having it open files in your editor, download remote files, open things in your browser, etc.
+You can also customize what happens when clicking on :term:`hyperlinks` in smelly, having it open files in your editor, download remote files, open things in your browser, etc.

 For details, see :doc:`here <open_actions>`.